 If your child’s needs decrease and you think that they no longer meet the criteria for DLA you will need to notify the DLA unit of this too.

 DLA can be paid indefinitely during your child’s hospital stay as long as they continue to qualify for it and are aged under 18 when they are admitted.
 Carers Allowance can also continue as long as you meet all the conditions and still provide at least 35 hours of care each week.
 Some other benefits may be affected so it’s important to check the rules and keep the offices that pay your benefits informed.
-Contact a Family have information on their website about this.

 If your child goes into a care home, which usually includes a residential school, the care component will usually stop if the place is being paid for by your local authority.
 However, it is still worth applying as you could get DLA for the days your child stays with you.
 This is a complex area so get advice if your child is going into a care home.